MLH/Figma-Challenges-GHW-Cloud-3-2025/README.md

 ## Getting Help

-* If you have any questions about Figma or their Global Hack Week challenges, head to the [MLH Discord](https://discord.mlh.io/) and find the #ask-Figma channel!
+* If you have any questions about Figma during the event, including sign-up and verification questions, you can reach them at education@figma.com.
 * We've included some helpful resources for each challenge.